aphil013/rshell/README.md

 The command also takes directories as an input parameter to specify listing the contents of only the specified directory

-#Known Bugs
+#Known Bugs/Limitations
 The combination of connectors without commands causes the program to seg fault.

 Echo is currently unpredictable under my tests
 Change directory (cd) is not supported.

-ls -R currently displays -R -a
+ls -R currently behaves as -R -a

+The spacing of the program's output varies from BASH's ls